 Taxis from the airport

-from the airport cost about $16.
-It's cheaper to take the bus,
+hotels from the airport cost about $17.
+It's cheaper to

-an hour to get one.
-Anyway, here are the sample fares.
+over an hour to get one.
+Anyway, here are the sample fares

 Here's the alphabetical list from the NV Taxicab Authority.

 - ~$14 to Alexis Park, Excalibur, Hard Rock, Monte Carlo, NY NY, Planet Hollywood, Platinum, Signature, Terrible's, Tropicana, Westin